No More Manual Tests? Evaluating and Improving ChatGPT for Unit Test Generation: Conclusion

 \section{Conclusion}

 In this work, we perform the first empirical study to evaluate \chatgpt 's capability of unit test generation, by systematically investigating the correctness, sufficiency, readability, and usability of its generated tests.
 We find that the tests generated by \chatgpt{} still suffer from correctness issues, including diverse compilation errors and execution failures (mostly caused by incorrect assertions); but the passing tests resemble manually-written tests by achieving comparable coverage, readability, and even sometimes developers' preference.
-Our findings indicate that \chatgpt -based unit test generation is very promising if the correctness of its generated tests could be further improved.
 Inspired by our findings above, we further propose \ourtool{}, which leverages \chatgpt{} itself to improve the quality of its generated tests.
 Our evaluation demonstrates the effectiveness of \ourtool{} by generating 34.3\% more compilable tests and 18.7\% more tests with correct assertions than the default \chatgpt{}.